-Just like flared jeans, this heel gained popularity during our favourite flower power period, the ’70s.
-Flare heels are characterised by a slimmer base that gradually widens towards the bottom.
+Just like flared jeans, this heel gained popularity during our favorite flower power period, the ’70s.
+Flare heels are characterized by a slimmer base that gradually widens towards the bottom.

 High heels come in all kinds of shapes and heights.
 Every heel of at least four inches or more can fall into this category.
 The most common types of shoes worn with a taller heel are pumps, stilettos, and heeled sandals.